Ciri00/HR-Analytics/README.md

 #  HR Analytics Project – Data-Driven Insights on Employee Attrition

-A full-stack HR Analytics project using **Excel**, **Tableau**, and **SQL** to explore and visualize employee demographics, attrition trends, and job satisfaction.
+This is a HR Analytics project using **Excel**, **Tableau**, and **SQL** to explore and visualize employee demographics, attrition trends, and job satisfaction.
 This project demonstrates real-world BI and analytics skills across data cleaning, KPI development, and dashboard storytelling.

 ---